The Health Benefits of Magnesium - Calm the Muscles, Mind and Acne

 Fibromyalgia is not a disease but a syndrome, a collection of symptoms.
-There is widespread pain and tenderness of joints.
-Sleep disturbances are frequent leading to constant tiredness or fatigue that does not go away with rest.
+There are widespread pains and tenderness of joints.
+Sleep disturbances are frequently leading to constant tiredness or fatigue that does not go away with rest.

 Additionally, those with fibromyalgia suffer from headaches, depression, IBS, anxiety etc.